awsdocs/aws-control-tower-guide/doc_source/aws-multi-account-landing-zone.md

 AWS Control Tower offers a landing zone that is set up automatically\.
 It enforces guardrails to ensure compliance with your corporate guidelines, across multiple accounts in your environment\.

 **Definition of a landing zone**
 *The landing zone is a cloud environment that offers a recommended starting point, including default accounts, account structure, network and security layouts, and so forth\.
-From a landing zone, you can deploy workloads that utilize all of your solutions and applications\.*
+From a landing zone, you can deploy workloads that utilize your solutions and applications\.*

 ## Guidelines to set up a well\-architected environment<a name="guidelines-for-multi-account-setup"></a>